PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 **Scenario**

 Given: `Sue` has one unread task notification for any task is added to her queue as Accountable
-When: `Mike` removes Sue from a Accountable role.
+When: `Mike` removes Sue from an Accountable role.
 Then: `Sue` gets another notification for a task is removed from her queue
 When: `Sue` opens the task notification dialog
 Then: `Sue` can see both notifications in the task notification dialog